Table of Contents

-In addition to its monitoring, oversight and emergency management responsibilities, one of the principle functions of the Office of Emergency Preparedness is to provide training and guidance to the Bureau’s SORTs.
+In addition to its monitoring, oversight and emergency management responsibilities, one of the principal functions of the Office of Emergency Preparedness is to provide training and guidance to the Bureau’s Special Operations and Response Teams.
 SORTs are highly trained tactical teams capable of responding to prison disturbances and supporting local law enforcement authorities during civil unrest or natural disasters.

-A typical SORT has 15 members, including an emergency medical treatment specialist, a firearms instructor, a rappel master, a security/locking systems expert, a blueprint expert and several firearms and tactical planning/procedures experts.
+A typical Special Operations and Response Teams has 15 members, including an emergency medical treatment specialist, a firearms instructor, a rappel master, a security/locking systems expert, a blueprint expert, and several firearms and tactical planning/procedures experts.
 The Bureau currently has 44 SORTs involving more than 700 BOP staff.